skyrocketclub/IoT_DHT_Sensor/README.md

 # IoT_DHT_Sensor
-This project shows the use of the Node MCU (ESP 8266) with the DHT sensor
+This project shows the use of the Node MCU (ESP 8266) with the DHT sensor.
+The project has the following features

+1. Sends the readings to AWS IoT
+2. Implements EEPROM for Smart WiFi configuration
+3. Uses the AES encryption to write to the broker

 STEPS I TOOK TO GET THE ESP8266 TO START WORKING